Reel (dance)

 The reel is a folk dance type as well as the accompanying dance tune type.
-Of Scottish origin, reels are also an important part of the repertoire of the fiddle traditions of the British Isles and North America.
+Of Scottish origin, reels are also an important part of the repertoire of the fiddle traditions of Britain, Ireland and North America.
 In Scottish country dancing, the reel is one of the four traditional dances, the others being the jig, the strathspey and the waltz, and is also the name of a dance figure.

 In Irish dance, a reel is any dance danced to music in reel time (see below).
 In Irish stepdance, the reel is danced in soft shoes and is one of the first dances taught to students.
 There is also a treble reel, danced in hard shoes to reel music.

 History

 The reel is indigenous to Scotland.
 The earliest reference was in a trial of 1590, where the accused was reported to have "daunced this reill or short dance."
 However, the form may go back to the Middle Ages.
 The name may be cognate with or relate to an Old Norse form, with Suio-Gothic rulla, meaning "to whirl."
 This became Anglo-Saxon hreol and Gaelic ruidhle or ruidhleadh, which is the origin of the word now.

 After being introduced to Ireland in the late eighteenth century it thrived.
 Later it was introduced to North America by English, Scottish, and Irish colonists and immigrants.
 In the United States, reels remain central in the traditions of Anglo and African-American Old-time music and square dancing, as well as Cajun and Zydeco.
-In Canada, they are important parts of Cape Breton, Acadian, Quebecois, and Métis repertoires.
+In Canada, they are important parts of Cape Breton, Acadian, Québécois, and Métis repertoires.